 New writers meanwhile were coming into the circle.
 Notable in the 1950s were Robert Barlow, Robert Brotherson, Marie Graybeal, Leonard Horwitz, Adele Levi, Lois Moyles, Fred Ostrander, Emily Pausch, Betty Turnoy, Marie Wells, Don Wobber, and George T. Wright.
 From 1950 to 1955, the group published the magazine Number, edited by Brotherson and Wobber.

 No doubt who “won.”
 In fact, all non-Beat literary efforts in the San Francisco region were at least temporarily eclipsed.
-And the Beat excitement presaged a wider shift of American poetic taste.
+And the Beat excitement in San Francisco, like the New York School on the other coast, presaged a wider shift of American poetic taste.
 Looking back later, Hart saw 1958 as the end point of the Modernist era in poetry.
 That era had begun, he said, with the publication of Baudelaire’s Les Fleurs du Mal in 1858—and closed precisely a century later with the publication of Allen Ginsberg’s Howl.

 For the rest of the century, the Activist label was no longer useful in marketing.
 Despite some prestigious individual publications later on, especially by McGahey and Moore, the Activist group as such disappeared from the literary radar screen.

-In 2015, John Hart, Fred Ostrander, Patricia Nelson, and Judith Yamamoto resolved to revive the historic Activist label .
-All four have recent or forthcoming books with the Bay Area’s Sugartown Publishing.
+In 2015, John Hart, Fred Ostrander, Patricia Nelson, and Judith Yamamoto resolved to revive the historic Activist label.
+All four have books with the Bay Area’s Sugartown Publishing.
 For current news, search “Activist Poets” on Facebook.